aesmi/N-Layer-Architecture-Typescript/README.md

 # N-Layer Architecture in Node with Typescript

-This repository is a building block for me.
-It priortizes on making sure every layer is decoupled from each other.
-This allows us to 'easily' switch between technologies, test with ease and to add features with no sweat!
+This repository is a building block for me, It priortizes on making sure every layer is decoupled from each other.
+The big benefit is that it allows us to easily switch between technologies and test with ease.

 Do note this is my take on writing a **N-Layer Architecture** and I'm in the very beginning of my journey to learn more about TDD/DDD, clean, onion, hexagon architectures.
 If you have any feedback feel free to open up a an issue with information about how I should 've tackled it instead.